edd26/UH-biocomputation-web/content/pages/07-SOP-admins.rst

 ================================

 The rota is mangaged using a CSV file in the :code:`scripts` folder.
-The current file is :code:`rota-2018.csv`.
+The current file is :code:`rota-2019b.csv`.
 Each line in this file represents an entry that must be added to the ical file and the seminar page :code:`05-seminars.rst`.
 The seminar page is set up to source the generated rota page.
 The Makefile takes care of generating the rota and ical files, and copying them to the required locations.
-One only needs to modify the CSV file in the :code:`scripts` folder.
+For updating existing rota, one only needs to modify the CSV file in the :code:`scripts` folder.

 .. code:: text